 Fear (This creature can't be blocked except by artifact creatures and/or black creatures.)

-When Shriekmaw enters the battlefield, destroy target nonartifact, nonblack creature.
+When this enters the battlefield, destroy target nonartifact, nonblack creature.

-Evoke (You may cast this spell for its evoke cost.
-If you do, it's sacrificed when it enters the battlefield.)
+Evoke (You may cast this spell for the evoke cost.
+If you do, this is sacrificed when this enters the battlefield.)

 Combos Browse all